It may be the jumping off point for the North Coast 500 but there are many things to do in Inverness; the capital of the Scottish Highlands.

 Visitors can tour the castle inside and out standing in a beautiful setting offering uninterrupted views of the massive loch.

-Thinking of Driving the North Coast 500, check out our choices for places to stay
+Thinking of Driving the North Coast 500, check out our complete guide to the NC500

 3. Take in Sunset over Loch Ness from Dores